VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 Most VPNs work on Layer 3, but Layer 2 can be useful if:

-For example, on a local network your DHCP server could propagate a default NTP server to use to all clients.
+On a local network, your DHCP server could propagate a default NTP server to use to all clients.

-So you lose some functionality with Wireguard and IKEv2/IPSec, compared to being on the real network.
+So you lose some functionality with WireGuard and IKEv2/IPSec, compared to being directly connected to your home network.

 4. Feature matrix